DOI-USGS/ds-pipelines-targets-1-course/course-instructions.md

 While you are at it, this is a good time to invite a few collaborators to your repository, which will make it easier to assign them as reviewers in the future.
 In the :gear: Settings widget at the top of your forked repo, select "Manage access".
 Go ahead and invite your course labmate(s).
 It should look something like this:
 ![add some friends](https://user-images.githubusercontent.com/2349007/81471981-c0094900-91ba-11ea-93b0-0ffd31ec4ea9.png)

-You can move on from this issue when you've successfully pushed your branch to remote and added some collaborators.
+You can move on from this step when you've successfully pushed your branch to remote and added some collaborators.

 </details>